 Fundamental Wash Available to All Laboratories

-The FBI study is extremely important to all hair testing laboratories, as it provides validated proof from a highly-respected third party that the extended wash procedure tested by the FBI effectively removes contaminants from people who could be legitimately exposed to drugs in a workplace setting.
+The FBI study is critical to all hair testing laboratories.
+It provides validated proof from a highly-respected third party that the extended wash procedure tested by the FBI effectively removes contaminants from people who could be legitimately exposed to drugs in a workplace setting.
 The method is published, unpatented, and available to all hair testing labs.

-Though the wash protocol identified in the study requires a significant investment in extra time and expense incurred by the testing laboratory, these extensive measures are put in place to protect the individuals taking the test, and to ensure fair and accurate results.
+Though the wash protocol identified in the study requires a significant investment in extra time and expense incurred by the testing laboratory, these extensive measures are put in place to protect the individuals taking the test and ensure fair and accurate results.

 Effective Wash Protocol Provides Assurance of Results

-Without a validated wash procedure, there are no safeguards in place to ensure that the reported drug results have not been influenced by contamination, and there is no assurance of fair and accurate reporting.
-Regardless of the nature of an individual’s industry or environment, an effective wash protocol is necessary to provide assurance that drug positives are the result of actual drug use and not drug exposure.
+Without a validated wash procedure, there are no safeguards to ensure that the reported drug results have not been influenced by contamination, and there is no assurance of fair and accurate reporting.
+Regardless of the nature of an individual’s industry or environment, an effective wash protocol is necessary to assure those drug positives result from actual drug use and not drug exposure.

 Jim Dyke is the Corporate Vice President of Sales & Marketing at Psychemedics Corporation, the world’s leading and largest drug testing company using hair analysis.
-Jim works with organizations in various industries who are mapping out changes to their drug testing programs to balance the need for both efficiency and effectiveness.
+Jim works with organizations in various industries that are mapping out changes to their drug testing programs to balance efficiency and effectiveness.